M61ss/Linux/ROS2 Humble/CLI.md

 ### Find a topic of a given: `topic find`

-To list a list of available topics of a given type use:
+To list available topics of a given type use:

 ```shell
 ros2 topic find <topic_type>